A Roman Flower Market

 A Roman Flower Market is an 1868 historical genre painting by the Dutch artist Lawrence Alma-Tadema.
 It depicts a marketplace, a common theme in Dutch Golden Age genre painting, which Alma-Tadema gives a twist by shifting the setting to the Ancient Roman settlement of Pompeii.

 Alma-Tadema settled in Britain where he became a prominent member of the Royal Academy of Arts.
 He was known for the many depictions of scenes in Ancient Rome he produced.
-The painting was bit exhibited in Britain until after the artist's death in 1912.
-Today the painting is in the Manchester Art Gallery, having been acquired in 1934.
+The painting was exhibited in Britain until after the artist's death in 1912.
+Today it is in the Manchester Art Gallery, having been acquired in 1934.